Wednesday, November 06, 2024

 May God bless and keep you.

-Readings for Twenty-eighth Sunday of the Year.- Year B
+Readings for Thirty-first Sunday in Ordinary Time.- Year B

 SECOND READING: